 Holistic Opiate Addiction Treatment in Northern California

 Unfortunately, there is no one-size-fits-all solution to opiate and heroin addiction.
-Patients are in need of personalized care from experienced professionals if they hope to end their substance abuse problem for good.
+Patients of a drug addiction treatment or rehab program are in need of personalized care from experienced professionals if they hope to end their substance abuse problem for good.

 Holistic opiate addiction treatment is ideal for addressing prescription painkiller addiction.
-This process guides and comforts patients as they learn to end their addictions without depending on more medication.
+This process guides and comforts patients as they learn to end their drug addiction without depending on more medication.

-Elevate Addiction Services – located in both Santa Cruz County and South Lake Tahoe, California – strongly believes in this approach to opiate addiction recovery.
-Visit our prescription painkiller addiction treatment page for more information.
+Elevate Addiction Services – our opiate addiction treatment centers located in both Santa Cruz County and South Lake Tahoe, California – strongly believes in this approach to opiate addiction rehab and recovery.
+Visit our prescription painkiller and drug addiction treatment program page for more information.